AVoid.

 Timeline Overview

-The “Timeline Overview” tab visually organizes tasks with color-coded categories or projects for streamlined tracking.
+This tab visually organizes tasks with color-coded categories or projects for streamlined tracking.
 Key functionalities include:

 Search Feature